For much of its history, the House had no written rules specifying days during a session when it

 motion to adjourn for the summer became the occasion for extended and rancorous debate.
 In

 late 1982, the House adopted a series of measures intended to better organize the time of the

 House and of Members who, along with responsibilities in the Chamber, were occupied with work in

 committees and in their constituencies.
 Chief among these measures was the House

 calendar, providing for the first time a fixed schedule of sittings and adjournments for the House

 and adding some degree of predictability to the scheduling of sitting and non-sitting periods.

-The calendar adopted in 1982 divided the year (assuming the House to be in session for the
+The calendar adopted in 1982 divided the year into three parts (assuming the House to be in session

 summer months.
-Since its implementation, the calendar has undergone some modification.
+Since its implementation, the calendar has undergone some modifications.
 The

 Christmas and summer adjournments were extended slightly in 1991 and, within the three